VinAIResearch/blur-kernel-space-exploring/README.md

 The backbone code is borrowed from the DeblurGAN project: https://github.com/KupynOrest/DeblurGAN

-The stylegan code is borrowed from the PULSE project: https://github.com/adamian98/pulse
+The styleGAN code is borrowed from the PULSE project: https://github.com/adamian98/pulse

 The stylegan2 code is borrowed from https://github.com/rosinality/stylegan2-pytorch